gregory-ledenev/java-class-extension/doc/aspects.md

-## Java Class Extension Library - Aspects
+## Java Class Extension Library — Aspects
-The Java Class Extension Library provides support of Aspects (AOP) by applying them to class extensions.
+The Java Class Extension Library provides support for Aspects (AOP) by applying them to class extensions.
 This can be done by allowing to specify lambda functions which should be applied before, after or around some operations.

 Common use cases for Aspects include:
 * Logging and tracing